The Be Good Tanyas: History

 The group's second album, Chinatown, followed in 2003.
-Matthew Good noted in a review that the album represented the group's...[well deserved]..."unblemished reputation for interpreting traditional folk songs and penning moving originals."
-Their third album, Hello Love, was released on October 10, 2006, with one critic noting that "Ford's curiously breathy and intimate singing creates an immediate connection with the listener...[and]...all the music has a kitchen-porch feel punctuated by the meditative plunk of the mandolin and banjo."
+Times Colonist noted in a review that the album represented the group's "well-earned...unblemished reputation for interpreting traditional folk songs and penning moving originals".
+Their third album, Hello Love, was released on October 10, 2006, with one critic noting that "Ford's curiously breathy and intimate singing creates an immediate connection with the listener...[and]...all the music has a kitchen-porch feel punctuated by the meditative plunk of the mandolin and banjo".

 The Tanyas gained US exposure when the Showtime series The L Word selected one of their songs, "In Spite of All the Damage", for inclusion on its soundtrack.
 A live version of "In My Time of Dying" was also included in the third episode of the third season, in which Ford was featured as a nun and played the song in the opening sequence.
 The track "The Littlest Birds" was played during the first season of the Showtime series Weeds and was included on the soundtrack.
 The band's music has also featured in the CTV series The Eleventh Hour and in the film Because of Winn-Dixie.
 Their cover of Townes Van Zandt's "Waiting Around to Die" was also used in "Bit by a Dead Bee", an episode of AMC's Breaking Bad.
 Their rendition of "What Are They Doing in Heaven?" was played on the episode "Searchers" of the AMC series Hell on Wheels.

-After the release of the first two Be Good Tanyas albums, Klein collaborated with Alison Russell under the band name Po' Girl, a project that as of 2010 has resulted in seven albums: Po'girl, Vagabond Lullabies, B-side recordings, Home to You, Deer in the Night, Live, and Follow Your Bliss.
+After the release of the first two Be Good Tanyas albums, Klein collaborated with Alison Russell under the band name Po' Girl.
+The Be Good Tanyas took a break from touring and recording in 2008.

-In 2007, all members of the band pursued their own projects.